« Back to Glossary Index

 • Providing simple instructions to answer the question

 Users are interested in having their needs met quickly and efficiently.
 Most visitors to a website will lack the patience to wade through hundreds of words of irrelevant content.
 This will lead to a high bounce rate.
-As user behaviour is playing an ever more significant role in Google rankings2, a website will be penalised for this.

 Demonstrate e-a-t (expertise, authority and trust)